StylingAndroid/Prism/README.md

 The standard setters built in to Prism are:

 * `FabColourSetter(FloatingActionButton fab)` - sets the background tint colour on the design support library implementation of _FloatingActionButton_
-* `StatusBarFactory(Window window)` - sets the status bar colour on the supplied Window.
+* `StatusBarSetter(Window window)` - sets the status bar colour on the supplied Window.
 Note that this does not take a _View_.
 * `TextColourSetter(TextView textView)` - sets the text colour on the supplied _TextView_.
 * `ViewBackgroundColourSetter(View view)` - sets the background colour of the supplied _View_.